 Avoid the red toilet paper rolls…those are the nasty bathrooms.
 That is why this app is fun.
 You can rate the bathrooms and see visually whether you want to hold it a little longer or stop here.

-This app will tell you what services, restaurants, etc are at each exit.
+iExit will tell you what services, restaurants, etc. are at each exit.

 Now to know me is to know my love of Starbucks.
 I couldn’t leave their app off of my list of the best apps for road trips.
 Let’s face it coffee (or tea in my case) is a necessity when you are on the road.
-Especially when you are the only adult and working late at nights in addition to all the fun during the day.
+Especially when you are the only adult and working while on a road trip(which means late nights) in addition to all the fun during the day.

 Starbucks is a necessity.
 By using the app, I don’t have to grab my purse when we head in to use the bathroom and get some refreshments.
 I just need my keys and my phone.
 Less stuff is always good.
-In addition to that, if you haven’t used the app before, you get a free drink every 12 drinks.
+In addition to that, if you haven’t used the app before, you can earn free drinks by using the app.
 Yep, free drinks…you’ve got me hooked!
-I’m going to be there anyway, might as well get a free drink every 6th day.
-LOL!
-Yep, I just admitted that, if possible, on the road I’m a two a dayer at Starbucks.
+I’m going to be there anyway, might as well get a free drink.
+When I’m on a road trip, I very quickly rack up free drinks with my 2 a day habit!
 Don’t judge. 😉

-Instagram is my favorite social media for sure…and you should totally follow me so you can see pics from our 7,000-mile trip this summer.
+Instagram is my favorite social media for sure…and you should totally follow me!

 I love that IG is picture based and it makes it fun and easy to share our adventures.
 Not that the other forms of social media are hard to share on, but if you use the appropriate hashtags, you can show your trip off to people who will care as well as see other pics in the area you are currently located.
 It is fun!
 As I said, I love IG!